adfinis/virtesk/doc/virtesk-vm-rollout.rst

 Introduction
 ------------

-amoothei-virtroom-\* is a set of tools for creating/cloneing a lot of windows 7 virtual machines.
+virtesk-virtroom-\* is a set of tools for creating/cloneing a lot of windows 7 virtual machines.
 Those win7 VMs can then be assigned to and displayed on thinclients.

 The script creates new VMs based on an existing Ovirt VM Template, and